 Schedule (online): Tuesday 9am, Wednesday 12noon, Thursday 9am.

 This class is suitable for all and designed to provide a gentle strengthening session to those who may not manage something more vigorous.
 Worryingly 34% of adults aged over 55 don’t meet the UK strengthening guidelines.
 The benefits of increased strength include reducing risk of falls, reduction of joint stiffness and pain, improving and maintaining bone density, improving physical and psychological health.

 The class is targeted towards those who struggle with mobility, are low on energy or are looking for some low impact exercise to kick start a routine – remember any strengthening activity is better than none!!

 Schedule (online): Wednesday at 10:00am

 Fit For Running

-Our Fit For Running classes are a 30 minute class specifically targeted at runners.
+A 60 minute class specifically targeted at runners.
 Regular strengthening exercises can improve running endurance, speed and efficiency.
 As well as improving performance, increasing strength can also reduce the likelihood of picking up a running related injury.

 A supervised gym-based rehabilitation class involving a combination of low-level weights, Pilates and flexibility exercises.
 The class is suitable for those who suffer from chronic or recurring back pain.
 Extensive research shows that regular exercise is an extremely effective way to manage and improve chronic back pain symptoms so we aim to facilitate your self management with supervised, individualised exercise sessions.